 Saturday 8 October, 12 – 7pm

 Sunday 9 October, 12 – 6pm

-Tickets will be released in July 2016.
+Tickets will be released in late July 2016.
 All tickets are limited and often sell out.
-Book in advance and save.
+Book in advance to save and ensure entry, particularly at the weekend.
 Booking fees apply.

-Free to the public, the Sculpture Park exhibits contemporary and historical sculptures, selected by Clare Lilley, Director of Programme at Yorkshire Sculpture Park.
-For the first time, the Sculpture Park was extended until 10 January, 2016.
+Free to the public and located in the beautiful surroundings of the English Gardens, Frieze Sculpture Park exhibits impressive large-scale works, selected by Clare Lilley, Director of Programme at Yorkshire Sculpture Park.

-Allied Editions presented specially commissioned works of art from as little as £40 with proceeds going directly to public institutions.
-2015 featured a range of new editions launched exclusively at Frieze London.
+Allied Editions will present specially commissioned works of art from as little as £40 with proceeds going directly to public institutions.
+2016 will feature a range of new editions launched exclusively at the fair.